notenderdreams/IUT-Lab-Kit/README.md

 - **Organized Structure**: Automatically creates a dedicated folder structure to keep your lab tasks organized. 📂
 - **C File Generation**: Generates C files for each task specified, making it easy to manage your coding assignments. 💻
 ---

+## Installation ⚙️
+- Visit the [Releases](https://github.com/notenderdreams/IUT-Lab-Kit/releases/tag/cli) page on GitHub.
+- Download the `IUT-Lab-Kit-setup.exe` file.
+- Double-click on  the installer.
+- Follow the on-screen instructions to complete the installation. and Done.

+---
 ## How to Use 📋
 Open your terminal and run the following command: